-From 1 April, the rules on EPC ratings are changing so it’s important that all landlords know in advance how it will affect them.
+EPC ratings have changed so it’s important that all landlords affect these.

 Lenders will no longer lend on properties that fall below an ‘E’ rating unless the landlord has a valid exemption.
 These changes have been in operation since the 15 of March last year but many landlords are still unaware of this.

 If a privately rented property falls below the minimum EPC rating, the landlord will need to carry out ‘relevant energy efficiency improvements’ to bring it up to an ‘E’ or above.
 They may be able to obtain Green Deal finance to do this or the property may qualify for an exemption.